Race condition: Example definitions of data races in particular concurrency models

-Sequential Consistency for Data Race Freedom
+Sequential consistency for data race freedom

 An important facet of data races is that in some contexts, a program that is free of data races is guaranteed to execute in a sequentially consistent manner, greatly easing reasoning about the concurrent behavior of the program.
-Formal memory models that provide such a guarantee are said to exhibit an "SC for DRF" (Sequential Consistency for Data Race Freedom) property.
-This approach has been said to have achieved recent consensus (presumably compared to approaches which guarantee sequential consistency in all cases, or approaches which do not guarantee it at all).
+Formal memory models that provide such a guarantee are said to exhibit an SC for DRF (sequential consistency for data race freedom) property.
+This approach has been said to have achieved recent consensus (presumably compared to approaches that guarantee sequential consistency in all cases, or approaches which do not guarantee it at all).

 For example, in Java, this guarantee is directly specified:

 A program is correctly synchronized if and only if all sequentially consistent executions are free of data races.

 If a program is correctly synchronized, then all executions of the program will appear to be sequentially consistent (§17.4.3).

 This is an extremely strong guarantee for programmers.
 Programmers do not need to reason about reorderings to determine that their code contains data races.
 Therefore they do not need to reason about reorderings when determining whether their code is correctly synchronized.
 Once the determination that the code is correctly synchronized is made, the programmer does not need to worry that reorderings will affect his or her code.

 A program must be correctly synchronized to avoid the kinds of counterintuitive behaviors that can be observed when code is reordered.
 The use of correct synchronization does not ensure that the overall behavior of a program is correct.
 However, its use does allow a programmer to reason about the possible behaviors of a program in a simple way; the behavior of a correctly synchronized program is much less dependent on possible reorderings.
 Without correct synchronization, very strange, confusing and counterintuitive behaviors are possible.

 By contrast, a draft C++ specification does not directly require an SC for DRF property, but merely observes that there exists a theorem providing it: